audrey617/My-Notes/IIS/ReviewForProjects.md

 **Project3 - Web Security** </br>
 This project is about XSRF, XSS and SQL injection to a provided unsecured website.
 I never thought about these attacks and learnt a lot.
 Overall it is a good assignment.
 However, I do feel a lot of pain due to no previous experience on Javascript.
-In addition, GS autograder tests are not available, which forces me to check details on VM again and again.
+In addition, tests are not available, which force me to check details on VM again and again.
 It took me multiple nights to finish this project. </br>

 Some refernece:
 XSS https://medium.com/@R4v3ncl4w/step-20-cross-site-scripting-xss-1df10ff7fd12</br>